Nelson LaMarche Ph.D

 Yarra spent the first 3 years of her life in NYC, but has quickly acclimated to life in Connecticut.
 Yarra can be found leading the pack on walks and keeping Wyatt in line.
 Yarra moonlights as the CPO in the LaMarche Lab, where she oversees all lab activities and assists in grant review.

-Bean and Pinto
+Bean

-Bean (right) survived a housefire, was abandoned, and then rescued from a roof in Maryland.
+Bean survived a housefire, was abandoned, and then rescued from a roof in Maryland.
 When he was found, he was obese from all of the amazing people who fed him while he was a stray.
 He now enjoys his daily walks, and he has amassed a horde of adoring fans who pet and cheer him along his weight loss journey.

-Pinto (left) was picked out of a gutter in Puerto Rico.
+Pinto was picked up out of a gutter in Puerto Rico.
 She was half dead and has had an incredible recovery; now she has an endless supply of energy, a fear of abandonment, and loves to hang out on Sasha's shoulders.
 Bean is the peace to Pinto's chaos; even with a six-year age gap, they are best friends.

 IV and Nikki